rodders99/rodders99.github.io/content/projects/salifort_project/salifort_motors_project_writeup.md

 Compare the effect on model performance of using the complete dataset and a feature engineered version  where features that had very low or no correlation were removed.
       - In this project it was mainly the departments the employee worked in that had little bearing on the results.

-Two datasets were created <code>AllFeat</code> which had all of the dataset features with and <code>NoDept</code> which had the departments removed.
+Two datasets were created <code>AllFeat</code> which had all of the dataset features,  and <code>NoDept</code> which had the departments removed.

 Each model was created, trained, used for predictions and scored.
 These scores were stored in Results.csv

 #### Goal 5

 Create working demonstrations of the models to give 'live' performance comparisons that would be easier to understand for the client's team. e.g.  rather than presenting F1 scores, AUC, Precision, etc. I can present an example where the model has been applied and a prediction given.

 Four examples were developed and can be found in the following notebooks: